sheikhasadmuneer/carbogrid/readme.txt

 		$db['default']['password'] = "your_db_password";
 		$db['default']['database'] = "your_db_name";

+4. To test file upload, make sure that files and files/temp folders are writeable

-4. Get rid of index.php from URL (apache mod_rewrite required)
+5. Get rid of index.php from URL (apache mod_rewrite required)
 	- if application is not in your server root, edit last line in htaccess.txt: RewriteRule ^(.*)$ /path/to/app/index.php/$1 [L]
 	- edit system/application/config/config.php: $config['index_page'] = "";
 	- rename htaccess.txt to .htaccess